Introducing FERODO Fuse+ brake pads, where performance meets comfort

 When you have a free minute or two, open your Internet search engine and enter the following: “Find the perfect brake pad.”

-Your tire query will likely result in a seemingly endless journey through tread patterns, rubber compounds and other characteristics that make one type of tire different from another.
-But which is the “perfect” tire for your vehicle?
+Your tyre query will likely result in a seemingly endless journey through tread patterns, rubber compounds and other characteristics that make one type of tyre different from another.
+But which is the “perfect” tyre for your vehicle?
 Good luck.
-You’ll need to spend hours online combing through the thousands of opinions offered by tire companies and others who want to influence your decision.
+You’ll need to spend hours online combing through the thousands of opinions offered by tyre companies and others who want to influence your decision.

 Mind the Gap

-In tires, for example, customers are often asked to choose between long tread life (requiring comparatively hard, rougher-riding rubber compounds) and premium comfort and handling (softer compounds).
+In tyres, for example, customers are often asked to choose between long tread life (requiring comparatively hard, rougher-riding rubber compounds) and premium comfort and handling (softer compounds).

 A similar dynamic has long confronted customers purchasing replacement brake pads.
 In European markets, drivers preferring superior stopping performance have had one choice of friction material, low steel, which due to the higher friction coefficient might compromise on wear, comfort and wheel dust generation.
 For drivers seeking pads with greater “comfort” characteristics, including reduced noise, longer pad/disc life and lower dusting, the choice has traditionally been limited to non-asbestos organic (NAO) friction materials.
 These materials, which are preferred by many North American and Asian automakers, can deliver a lower friction coefficient hence generally not the same stopping power as low steel formulation especially in extreme conditions.
 And stopping is what brakes are all about, right?